SusZaj/ZajitschekLab/aboutOthers.md

 ### 2022/23

-Maisie Blunt: Effects of enrichmaent types on behaviour in captive primates.
+Maisie Blunt: Effects of enrichment types on behaviour in captive primates.
 (Sheldon Wildlife Trust)

-Katie Francis: Using *DogFACS* to understand responses to anxiety-inducing stimuli in dometicated dogs *(Canis lupus familiaris)*.
+Katie Francis: Using *DogFACS* to understand responses to anxiety-inducing stimuli in domesticated dogs *(Canis lupus familiaris)*.
 (Field Study / Experiment)

-Ria Mc Clenaghan: Environmental enrichment and oits effects on dog welfare.
+Ria Mc Clenaghan: Environmental enrichment and its effects on dog welfare.
 (Meta analysis)

 Libby Scothern: Small-scale differences in garden maintenance and their effect on insect diversity and abundance.
 (Field study / Lab)